inrae/airGRiwrm/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 0 notes

-* This is a very small patch only containing changes in tests for preparing the upcoming release of airGR.
+* This is a new release.

+Big work after 2 years of development!
+New features and bug fixes are detailed in NEWS.md